SEO writing is all about quality content – for readers and algorithms

 Before anything else, you should check your website’s load time.
 A slow site is terrible for both readers and crawlers.

-Now you are ready to write, but with a new content strategy that you can apply to all types of content.
+Now you are ready to write, but with a new content strategy that you can apply to all types of content to improve your search engine rank.

 Step one is to draft your article outline.
 You probably do this already.
 Some writers note paragraph headings or make brief notes about the introduction, middle and summary sections.